 Today we had our graduation, and everyone shared the photos at the end of the day.
 As per a due-diligence, and a lot of requests, I was scanning for relvant photos to share with the batch, when I came across this one.

+Balance of power, the smoke of fossil fuel in exchange for alternating current ?
 Well not quite, this plume is a highly redone version of a common open waste incineration viewed from my room at XLRI Jamshedpur.
 The pylon co-incidentally walked into the scene.

 Any event in time, is essentially fleeting, and in our memory, hazy.
 The quiet road at the side of our GMP residence completely transforms to a busy walkway at evening.